- API Guide

 Install third-party plugins at your own risk.
 Like VST plugins, installing plugins from unknown sources may compromise your computer and personal information.

-Download the plugin ZIP package from the vendor’s website to
+Download the plugin package from the vendor’s website to

 To launch Rack from the command line,